Fourth Ebola patient coming to U.S. hospital for treatment

 The hospital did not provide any information on the new patient, citing confidentiality rules.

-The World Health Organisation said earlier on Monday that one of its doctors stationed in an Ebola treatment centre in Sierra Leone had tested positive for the disease.
+The World Health Organization said earlier on Monday that one of its doctors stationed in an Ebola treatment center in Sierra Leone had tested positive for the disease.

 The doctor was in stable condition in Freetown and would be evacuated soon, the WHO said.
 The patient's name and nationality were not disclosed in the statement.